 - Artificial Empathy, Coordinator: Luisa Damiano

-- Children Robot Interaction.
+- Co-Designing Child-Robot Interaction.
 Coordinator: Center for Children’s Speculative Design

 - Robots in the Wild.
 Coordinator: Cathrine Hasse

-The conference is organized by TRANSOR, and interdisciplinary international research network for Transdisciplinary Studies in Social Robotics.
+The conference is organized by TRANSOR, an interdisciplinary international research network for Transdisciplinary Studies in Social Robotics.

 Guidelines for submissions to Proceedings - click here